kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

        }
   }

-**The below checks whether enemies are colliding with the border on the left** if (isLeftEdge && !goingRight) {
+//The below checks whether enemies are colliding with the border on the left** if (isLeftEdge && !goingRight) {
     for (let i = 0; i < enemyArray.length; i++) {
       enemyArray[i] += 11 - 1